Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

 # Define characteristics with attributes

-Attributes tell you about an object.
-Saying that a flower is pink tells you about the color of the flower.
-The color pink is an attribute of the flower.
-It's possible to create Python classes without attributes, but then you know nothing about the object.
-In other words, the object may as well not exist because there is nothing to say about it.
-Therefore, you never see useful Python classes that lack attributes.

-When dealing with a built-in Python class (a class that comes with Python), such as an `int`, the class defines the attributes for you.
-An instance of the `int` class has a single attribute, a number, such as the value 1.
-The `int` class is relatively simple in that it only has one attribute — the numeric value — but you can create classes that have more attributes.
-In fact, to be truly useful, most classes need more than one attribute.

-Think about a blueprint for a house that contains only one piece of wood or a recipe that contains only one ingredient.
-They wouldn't be particularly useful.
-The real world is full of examples where the description of an object, its class, requires the use of more than one attribute.
-Consequently, you can view the various pieces of wood, screws, nails, and other elements of a house blueprint to be the attributes of that house.
-The various ingredients (attributes) of a recipe could include chocolate, flour, eggs, butter, and so on.
+Attributes hold the data that defines an object.
+For a pink flower, "pink" is an attribute of the flower.
+If you wrote a `flower` class, you might include a string attribute named `color` that describes the flower's color.
+You might also include an attribute indicating the flower's type — for example, iris, tulip, or rose.
+Objects are not required to have attributes, but in practice, it is exceedingly rare to find an object that doesn't.

-In this unit, you start defining a class to hold the information needed by the missing relatives database.
-To make things simple, you will create a `mPerson` class to hold information about a single person.
-You can then use the functionality in Python to turn each of the individual persons into a list of missing persons.
+In this unit, you will write a class named `mPerson` class to hold information about a person.
+You will add attributes to it and learn about class attributes and instance attributes.
+You will also learn about an important convention that enables selected members of a class to be marked "for internal use only" so other programmers will steer clear of them.

 ## Class attributes vs. instance attributes